mouadziani/30-days-of-spring/day-04/readme.md

 And I also mentioned that the Spring needs some configurations (to allow auto-injection for some beans that need dependencies) with different ways **(Xml, Annotations, Java codes)**.

-**I've explained how to use xml config **, So now let's discover how to configure it with annotations :
+**I've explained how to use xml config**, So now let's discover how to configure it with annotations :

 **Annotation method: (in my opinion, I've seen that this is the easiest way to configure it)**

 - You must firstly add the `applicationContext.xml` file and enable the auto bean scanner on it (you can follow the instructions mentioned in this repo [Day-03-repository](https://github.com/MouadZIANI/30DaysOfSpring/tree/master/day-03)).
-- You should also create your beans and apply the annotation "@Component" to them.
+- You should also create your beans and apply the annotation `@Component` to them.
 - Then apply the annotation `@Autowired` on your (constructor, setter or field) that you used to inject your dependencies
 - Then you use your beans as you want !